Pilots Have Duty to Ground Themselves when Ill or Injured

 - Is taking medication or receiving other treatment for a medical condition that results in the person being unable to meet the requirements for the medical certificate necessary for the pilot operation.

-- Operations that do not require a medical certificate.
+- b.
+Operations that do not require a medical certificate.
 For operations provided for in §61.23(b) of this part, a person shall not act as pilot in command, or in any other capacity as a required pilot flight crewmember, while that person knows or has reason to know of any medical condition that would make the person unable to operate the aircraft in a safe manner.

-- Operations requiring a medical certificate or a U.S. driver's license.
+- c.
+Operations requiring a medical certificate or a U.S. driver's license.
 For operations provided for in §61.23(c), a person must meet the provisions of?

 - Paragraph (a) of this section if that person holds a medical certificate issued under part 67 of this chapter and does not hold a U.S. driver's license.